Ecwid/ecwid-api-docs/includes/_overview.md

 ### Native apps

-Native applications work inside of Ecwid Control Panel in a separate tab, just like Shipping Settings or Design.
-This way of embedding your app into user interface puts your app right before the day-to-day workflow of an Ecwid store owner and it is a great way to design an app for Ecwid.
+Native applications work inside of Ecwid Control Panel in a separate tab, just like Shipping or Design Settings.

+This puts your app right into the day-to-day workflow of an Ecwid store owner and it is a great way to design an app for Ecwid.
 Using Ecwid JS SDK it's very easy to get access token for a store.

 More details: [Native apps](#native-applications)

 ### External apps

 External applications work outside of Ecwid Control panel and user would interact and control them on a separate website.

-This approach is great for applications that provide extensive feature set for store owners and would require implementing oAuth flow to get access token for a specific Ecwid store.
+This approach is great for applications that provide extensive feature set for store owners and would require implementing OAuth flow to get access token for a specific Ecwid store.

 More details: [External apps](#external-applications)